derpsoul/Pubudu-Exercise/README.md

     Uses 'word' flickr api argument, works on pressing enter.
 This updates the pager to reflect the search results as well as updates a session variable to indicate the user has searched so if the user clicks a page on the pager it will fetch pages based on the search.
-Causes

-    Search causes the images to display image titles also
+    Search causes the images to display image titles also.
+- Image descriptions + various sizes available after clicking on an image

 ###Additional meteor packages: